 The purpose of searing meat before cooking is to lock in flavor and moisture.
 When cooking food in a pressure cooker, you get that simply because of the way it’s cooked.
 You’ll notice when you start using your pressure cooker to cook food tastes even better than normal.
 So, it’s entirely up to you if you want to sear or not.
 I am usually in a hurry, and I don’t feel like it’s necessary.

 If you want to take the time to sear the pork shoulder, then feel free.
-You can turn the pressure cooker to the saute setting and sear until it’s the color you like then follow the rest of the directions.
+You can turn the pressure cooker to the saute setting and sear until it’s the color you like, then follow the rest of the directions.

-What’s The Best Way To Shred or “Pull” Pork?
+How To Shred or “Pull” Pork?

 Forks – This is the most traditional method.
 You simply take two forks and twist the to shred apart.
 This is a very inexpensive way to do it, and you don’t need any special tools.